beginning of content

 When should I see my doctor?

-Symptoms related to your periods vary depending on the condition, and may include:
+Symptoms related to your periods change depending on the condition and may include:

-See your doctor if you have the following symptoms:
+See your doctor if you have the following symptoms and they are making it difficult to get through daily life:

 Everyone experiences their menstrual cycle differently, most without any difficulties.
 If there is any change in your cycle that worries you, see your doctor.